Olive Garden Zuppa Toscana Recipe

 • Add potatoes during the last 40-60 minutes of cooking.

-• Stir well and serve with breadsticks and salad.
+• Stir well and serve in individual bowls.

 Notes